 Silicone molds (optional)

-Check out this video of me playing with some of our bioplastic creations!
+Check out this video of our bioplastic creations!

 HOW TO MAKE PLASTIC FROM GELATIN